tiffany352/sui/README.md

 Initializes OpenGL state.

 ### sui_layer *sui_layer_new(sui_stage *stage);
 Creates a new layer.
-Widgets attached to this layer will appear on top of any widgets attached to previously created layers.
+Elements attached to this layer will appear on top of any elements attached to previously created layers.

 ### sui_rect *sui_rect_new(int x, int y, int width, int height);
 Creates a rectangle.